 What are the Main 2 Reasons for Having a Secured Card?

-The main reason why you should consider getting a secured credit card are:
+The main reasons why you should consider getting a secured credit card are:

 1. You have a bad credit score and want to improve it, or

-2. You have no credit history at all and want to establish it from a scratch.
+2. You have no credit history and want to establish it from scratch.

 How Does a Secured Credit Card Improve My Credit Score?

-By making all your payments on time and in full, you show that you’re a responsible, creditworthy borrower.
+Making all your payments on time and in full shows that you’re a responsible, creditworthy borrower.
 Your good payment history is reported regularly to the major credit bureaus, which puts your good behavior in your credit report, thus raising your credit score.

 What are Secure Card Limitations?